 - Bucket names cannot be represented as an IP address in dotted-decimal notation (for example, 192.168.5.4).

 - Bucket names cannot begin with the "goog" prefix.

-- Bucket names cannot contain "google" or close misspellings of "google".
+- Bucket names cannot contain "google" or close misspellings, such as "g00gle".

 Also, for DNS compliance and future compatibility, you should not use underscores

 _) or have a period adjacent to another period or dash.
 For example, ".." or "-." or

 ".-" are not valid in DNS names.

 Bucket names reside in a single Cloud Storage namespace, which means that every bucket name must be unique.
 If you try to create a bucket with a name that is already assigned to an existing bucket, Cloud Storage responds with an error message.
 However, once you delete a bucket, its name can be reused by you or another user when creating a new bucket.